AnnaKu32/thm-rooms/Investigating-Windows/README.md

 <span style="line-height:0.5;">&nbsp;</span>

-### Whats the name of the scheduled task that is malicous.
+### What's the name of the scheduled task that is malicous?
-Go to Task Schedular.
+Go to Task Scheduler.

 ![image](https://github.com/user-attachments/assets/56be50e2-3a3c-4b3a-a9d6-87dc473cb18b)